 Furthermore, it is not uncommon for natural gas to escape into private drinking wells, where it not only poses a threat of contamination but other safety concerns too.
 In oil and gas operations that are doing hydraulic fracturing poses a much more significant risk.

 Methane gas has no odor, so it is not readily detectable.
 Consequently, if allowed to accumulate in a confined, unventilated area, it poses a real danger of causing an explosion or asphyxiating anyone exposed to it – both can be deadly.

-These stray gases may also escape into the atmosphere.
-Considering that methane is more than 20 times more potent as a greenhouse gas than carbon dioxide negates any hype surrounding natural gas is a cleaner alternative ‘natural’ source of fuel.
+These by-products may also be released into the atmosphere.
+Because methane is more than 20 times more powerful as a greenhouse gas than carbon dioxide, any claims that natural gas is a cleaner option than fossil fuels are untrue.

 See Related: Best States for Sustainable Living